Mikejo5000/vsts-docs-pr/docs/settings/work/inheritance-process-model.md

 - You can't specify allowed transitions, all transitions are defined from any state to another state (except to the Removed state).

+<a id="system-rules">  </a>
+### System rules

+Each WIT&mdash;bug, task, user story, etc.&mdash;has several system rules already defined.
+Some are simple, like making the Title field required or setting a default for the Value Area field.
+In addition, a number of system rules define actions to take when a workflow state changes.

+For example, several rules exist to copy the current user identity under the following conditions:
+- When a work item is modified, copy the user identity to the Changed By field
+- When a work item is modified, copy the user identity to the Changed By field
+- When the workflow state changes to Closed or Done, copy the user identity to the Closed By field.

+> [!IMPORTANT]
+> Predefined system rules will take precedent over any custom rule that you define which would overwrite it.

 ## Backlog and board customizations

 Backlogs and boards are essential Agile tools for creating and managing work for a team.
 Inherited backlogs aren't locked.